 When I first started my web hosting company, I bought a reseller plan from a local web hosting company.
 We designed websites, and we needed a place to host them.
 Once we grew enough, we rented a dedicated server, and that was a big turning point for us.
 Unlike some web hosting companies, we weren’t overselling a lot, and our clients entrusted us with renewals.

 What is overselling?

-If you are not familiar with the term overselling here’s the gist of it.
+If you are not familiar with the term overselling, here’s the gist of it.
 When a web hosting provider sells more bandwidth and disk space than they physically have.
 So let’s say you have 100 Gb disk space, but you sell 100 X 10 Gb disk space to your clients.
-Essentially, you sold 1000 Gb of disk space because you knew your clients will not use all of it.
+Essentially, you sold 1000 Gb of disk space because you knew your clients would not use all of it.

-Once you have enough clients and you have the budget to rent a dedicated server try not to spend all your profits on this one server.
+Once you have enough clients and you have the budget to rent a dedicated server, try not to spend all your profits on this one server.
 Hetzner is a good cost-effective solution.

 21. Offer great customer support (chat, 0800)

 We’ve already established the importance of customer support in the web hosting business, so let’s expand on that.
 You can install a chat service on your website.
 For example, we are using Tawk.to, and can definitely recommend it to you.
 You need to have a great ticketing system.
 You can use both Tawk.to or WHMCS.
 And, if you are a larger company, a free phone number (0800 in the US) is a must.